Advice > Software engineering

 4.1 Ask clarifying questions

-During your technical interviews, you’ll also be assessed on your communication skills, or the way you talk through your problem-solving process.
-Use this as your opportunity to show how well you communicate and collaborate with colleagues by treating your coding interview like a conversation.
+During your technical interviews, you’ll also be assessed on your communication skills and how you talk through your problem-solving process.
+Use this as your opportunity to show how well you communicate and collaborate with colleagues by treating your technical interviews like a conversation.

-During your ML system design interview, you need to explicitly state assumptions and check with your interviewer to see if those assumptions are reasonable.
+Start by clarifying the requirements with your interviewer.
+Then, clearly state your assumptions and check with your interviewer to see if those assumptions are reasonable.

 4.4 Present multiple possible solutions